-The University of Massachusetts Dartmouth welcomes scholars from many parts of the world in the J visa category under the U.S. Department of State's Exchange Visitor Program.
+The University of Massachusetts Dartmouth welcomes scholars from many parts of the world under the U.S. Department of State's Exchange Visitor Program.

 At UMass Dartmouth, academic departments or colleges may request permission, through the department chair or dean, to sponsor scholars from outside the U.S. to participate temporarily in various academic and/or research opportunities.
-This information may be helpful in understanding the appointment process, and includes a checklist and data forms for information the International Student and Scholar Center will require to issue the DS-2019.
-Scholars use the DS-2019 to apply for the U.S. entry visa.
+Scholars use the Form DS-2019 to apply for the U.S. entry visa.
+To help you understand the appointment process, please review the checklist and data forms we use to gather information to prepare the DS 2019.

-The Center provides J-1 scholars and interns, after arrival on campus, with general advice and assistance with campus life and personal concerns.
+After your arrival on campus, the International Student & Scholar Center provides J-1 scholars and interns with general advice and assistance with campus life and personal concerns.
 Ongoing support for visas and other immigration forms is also available.

 The following University officials are authorized to sign the DS-2019 and DS-7002 forms and other J-1 paperwork: